The Welfare Reform Act was introduced in 2012. Here is a summary of existing or planned changes, you may find useful.

-Universal Credit (UC) is being rolled out across the UK, and in December 2016 is going fully live in the Swindon Job Centre Plus area.
+Universal Credit (UC) is being rolled out across the UK, and in December 2016 went fully live or ‘full service’ as this is known, in the Swindon Job Centre Plus area.
 Further information about this plus frequently asked questions are available here.

 The DWP has produced this video about UC which you may find useful.

 This video gives an overview of how to make a claim, and what this looks like.

 UC replaces working tax credit, child tax credit, housing benefit, income support, income-based jobseeker’s allowance, and income-related employment and support allowance.

 UC is being rolled out across the country gradually.
 Further details of this can be found here.